jaboll-ai/Uraniarr/README.md

 </p>

 > [!WARNING]
-> Doesn't work behind a VPN... yet.. maybe soon(tm)
+> Doesn't work behind a VPN... yet.. maybe soon(tm).
+The scraping sometimes, repeatedly fails... just try again until it works.

 > [!CAUTION]
 > This project is really experimental and might not work/break something on your system.
 There will be dragons!
-> The scraping sometimes, repeatedly fails... just try again until it works.

 > [!NOTE]
 > I know the CSS sucks.
 I know there is no download all button for an author yet.
 Shoot me a PR tho :)